vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 We made it closed source to reduce the potential for abuse (which would lead to Roblox blocking us again)

+## Is Sober ever going to be distributed outside of Flatpak?
+Unfortunately no. It is the same reason as to why Sober is closed source.
+Additionally, we can implment tight restrictions in order to further prevent attempted abuse.

 ## ARM64 support/VR support?
 Neither are supported.
 Porting to ARM64 is virtually impossible since kernel features that is utilized in Sober is not present in the ARM Linux kernel.